-Rocker / Camber / Rocker 10 mm rocker in the tip / 5 mm camber underfoot / 5 mm rocker in the tail
+Rocker / Camber / Rocker 10 mm of rocker over 150 mm in the tip, 5 mm of camber underfoot, 5 mm of rocker over 100 mm in the tail.

-Carbon Reinforcing Carbon layer used to provide additional strength to the core against use on rails.
+Carbon Reinforcing The carbon layer is used to provide additional strength to the core against use on rails.

-Sandwich Construction Used on most Faction skis.
-A traditional manufacturing method that provides strength, durability, good grip and edge hold.
+Sandwich Construction Used on Most of Faction's skis.
+A traditional manufacturing method that provides strength, durability, good grip, and edge hold.
 Rubber is used to dampen vibration and bond the base layers to the core.

-Die-Cut PTEX 4000 Used on most Faction skis.
-Sintered PTEX 4000 base material is more porous and holds wax better than PTEX 2000.
+Die-Cut PTEX 4000 Base Used on most Faction Skis.
+Sintered PTEX 4000 base material is more porous and holds wax well.

-Matte ICP8210 Topsheet Matte ICP8210 topsheets require no lacquering saving around 100 gm/pair, and reduces the use of not-quite-environmentally friendly lacquer.
+Matte Topsheet Matte ICP8210 topsheets require no lacquering saving around 100gm/pair, and reduces the use of not-quite-environmentally friendly lacquer.
 It also shows through the natural structure of the underlying laminate layers.

 We recommend a brake width equal to or at most 15 mm wider than the ski waist width.